Help

 Nationality: Russian

-Alexander Vasilyevich Mosolov was a composer of the early Soviet era, known best for his early futurist piano sonatas, orchestral episodes, and vocal music.
+Alexander Vasilyevich Mosolov was a Soviet-era Russian composer known for his early futurist orchestral music, piano sonatas, and vocal music.
+A Moscow Conservatory graduate, his piece now called Iron Foundry (1926) gained international fame.

 All Genres: Mosolov